Global stable splittings of Stiefel manifolds: A glimpse of C -global homotopy theory

 In order to keep the length of this paper within a reasonable bound, we introduce just enough formalism to be able to formulate and prove the $G(\mC)$-global stable splitting of $\bU/m$ and the $G(\mH)$-global stable splitting of $\bSp/m$ in Theorem \ref{thm:stably split L/m}.
 To this end we set up the triangulated $C$-global stable homotopy category $\GH_C$, identify global Thom spaces over global classifying spaces as representing objects for equivariant homotopy groups (see Theorem \ref{thm:Bgl alpha represents}), and prove that $\GH_C$ is compactly generated (see Corollary \ref{cor:compactly generated}).
 The global stable splitting of $\bO/m$ does not involve any extrinsic group actions, so it can be formulated entirely in the framework of \cite{schwede:global} and does not need the tools from this appendix.

-In the special case of discrete groups $C$, and when probing through homomorphisms from finite groups (as opposed to compact Lie groups), Lenz \cite{lenz:G-global} introduced several models for unstable and stable $C$-global homotopy theory; among these are models based on $I$-spaces and symmetric spectra, the discrete analogs of orthogonal spaces and orthogonal spectra.
+In the special case of discrete groups $C$, and when probing through homomorphisms from finite groups (as opposed to compact Lie groups), Lenz \cite{lenz:G-global} introduces several models for unstable and stable $C$-global homotopy theory; among these are models based on $I$-spaces and symmetric spectra, the discrete analogs of orthogonal spaces and orthogonal spectra.
 In his context, Lenz develops substantially more theory and provides many more tools than we do here.
+In the special case of compact Lie groups $C$, Barrero \cite[Theorem A.20]{barrero:operads} exhibits the $C$-global equivalences as the weak equivalence in the {\em $C$-global model structure} on the category of orthogonal $C$-spaces.